 - Similar to the MIB example above, in Star Trek VI: The Undiscovered Country, Kirk is forced into a prison yard fight against an alien twice his size.
 He repeatedly tries to kick the creature in the groin, resulting in a No-Sell each time.
 After it knocks him to the ground, he strikes the creature in the knees... and it immediately drops like a sack of bricks.

 Marta: Not everybody keeps their genitals in the same place, Captain.

 Kirk: Anything you want to tell me?

-Taken Up to Eleven with You Don't Mess With The Zohan when Zohan confronts his arch-enemy, The Phantom, on the Palestine beach where they compete on which one is the tougher, letting themselves get bitten by a piranha to prove their point.
+- Exaggerated with You Don't Mess with the Zohan when Zohan confronts his arch-enemy, The Phantom, on the Palestine beach where they compete on which one is the tougher, letting themselves get bitten by a piranha to prove their point.
 The phantom uses the piranha to bite his own neck.
 Not to be outdone, Zohan takes the piranha and drops it down his swimming trunks to prove he feels no pain.
 He even nonchalantly lets the Phantom take a peek into his speedo, which makes him wince at the spectacle.

 'But if you can find der man dat kicked me inna rocks, I should be happy to give him a flick around der earhole.
 I know which one it was.
 He's der one walkin' wid der limp.'

 - In Unseen Academicals, Pepe gives Trev a pair of micromail underpants.
 They cause Andy Shank to hurt himself when he tries to kick Trev in the fork.